KasparEtter/ef1p/internet/index.md

 This means that CAs don't have to be reachable over the Internet, which is good for the security of their signing keys but also good for the reliability of the Internet.
-There is a lot more to public-key certificates such as expiration and [revocation](https://en.wikipedia.org/wiki/Certificate_revocation_list) but these aspects are beyond the scope of this article.
+There is a lot more to public-key certificates, such as expiration and [revocation](https://en.wikipedia.org/wiki/Certificate_revocation_list), but these aspects are beyond the scope of this article.

 </details>